Respiratory Syncytial Virus

 (RSV immunization given to babies)

-Who is it for?Pregnant people who have not received Abrysvo in a previous pregnancy
+Who is it for?Pregnant women who have not received Abrysvo in a previous pregnancy

-Given during weeks 32 through 36 of pregnancy during the RSV season (September 1st through January 31st)
+Given from 32 through 36 weeks of pregnancy during RSV season (September 1st through January 31st)

 • Infants up to age 8 months entering their first RSV season, AND